 - Demonstrate and explain insulin therapy

-- Allow client to do self-administration
+- Allow the client to do self-administration

 - Review mastery of the whole process

-3. Injury from hypoglycaemia
+3. Injury from hypoglycemia

 - Monitor maternal blood glucose level